-The phenolic compounds in the tea have antioxidant properties which may help with reducing the risk of certain cancers, but not all.
-However, flavonoids in the tea line the inside of blood vessels which prevent plaque buildup within the arteries.
-This associates with reduced risk of cardiovascular disease.
+There are things called phenolic compounds in the tea that have antioxidant properties.
+These properties may help with reducing the risk of certain cancers, but not all.
+In addition to phenolic compounds, there are things called flavonoids.
+Flavonoids in Assam black tea line the inside of blood vessels and help prevent plaque buildup within the arteries.
+This is tied with a reduced risk of cardiovascular disease.

-As far as Parkinson’s disease, black tea provides more protection according to some articles from popular sources like Live Strong.
+As far as Parkinson’s disease, Assam black tea aids in prevention according to Live Strong.
 “Specifically, those who drank black tea almost daily (about 6 cups a week) were 71% less likely to develop Parkinson’s over the course of the 12-year study.”

 We hope you learned a little bit about why Assam black tea has become one of the most popular black teas around the world today.
-With it’s malty and delicious flavors it makes sense why so many boba cafes use this type of tea to create one of the classic boba flavors and may others!
+With its malty and delicious flavor, it makes sense why so many boba cafes use this type of tea.

 Other black tea articles you might enjoy!